 5. Always confirm the next steps for your demo

 You might see your prospects nodding and smiling when you discuss your next steps.
 Don’t take that as a confirmation!
 You must get some sort of verbal agreement with the next steps that you are presenting.

 Ask them if they want to add anything or if they have any questions about what you are proposing for the next steps.
-This subtle step of getting your prospects engaged in the next step discussion goes a long way in putting some responsibility on them to remember and follow through the discussion points.
+This subtle step of getting your prospects engaged in the next step discussion goes a long way in putting some responsibility on them to remember and follow through with the discussion points.

 When you get this smaller commitment, you are taking steps to make your prospects more comfortable agreeing to larger commitments down the road, which will come in handy during contract time.

-Your “Next Steps” gives the prospect a road map of what to expect or what is needed to proceed.
+Your “Next Sale Steps” gives the prospect a road map of what to expect or what is needed to proceed.
 The “Follow-up” happens after the demo when you contact them within 12 hours to recap and reconfirm.

 Our next article covers the best practices for a demo follow-up email.
 Just like every part of the product demo process, following up needs a meticulously prepared strategy.
 At Demodesk we’ve noticed successful sales follow-up emails share a similar formula that leads to more effective responses.
 Here’s our guide to following up.